tonyscottpage/site/_posts/2014-08-20-CEO-invited-in.markdown

 image:
 ---

 **If you wake up one day and find yourself “let in” to what Americans call the C-Suite, that is the tight circle surrounding a CEO, how will you operate given that hierarchy and politics are said to be dead and buried?
-I have noticed I am "in" as a "trusted advisor" in several national and international organisations, (so not in a top job or nor a mammoth country-sized company).
+I have noticed I am "in" as a "trusted advisor" in several national and international organisations, (so not in a top job, nor a mammoth country-sized company).
 What lessons can this offer back to today's CEO and to those who seek to influence them?**

 As a source I chose five companies I am currently with.
 Their CEOs possess a remarkable array of awards including masters degrees, doctorates, a knighthood, a professorship plus experience at the highest levels of government and commerce.
 Their organisations span the sectors (government, charity, corporate-private, mixed public/private and trust).